Ogden Mills Phipps

 Ogden Mills "Dinny" Phipps (September 18, 1940 – April 6, 2016) was an American financier, thoroughbred racehorse industry executive, and horse breeder.
 Widely known by the nickname "Dinny," he was chairman of the family's Bessemer Trust until retiring in 1994, and served as its vice chairman.
+Additionally, he served as a board member of several horse-racing organizations.

 Early life

 Ogden Mills Phipps was the son of major Thoroughbred breeder Ogden Phipps and Lillian Bostwick Phipps.
 His grandmother Gladys Mills Phipps owned the renowned Wheatley Stable and his great-grandfather Ogden Mills was involved with Thoroughbreds starting at the end of the 19th century.
 Ogden Mills owned racing stables in the United States and was a partner with Lord Derby in a racing stable in France.

 Career

 Horse racing industry executive

 A member of the board of directors and a past chairman of The Jockey Club and of the New York Racing Association, Phipps was a member of the Jockey Club of Canada.
 He also served on the board of Breeders' Cup Limited and the National Thoroughbred Racing Association and, with his cousin Stuart S. Janney III, co-owned Orb, the 2013 Kentucky Derby winner.